michalgrochowski/new-project-boilerplate/README.md

 With this boilerplate I recommend using Scss with Flexbox and BEM, but you are free to change whatever you want.
 There are already few Scss rules by default so you can build on that, but feel free to delete everything and start from scratch hovewer you want.

+Included Scss mixins:
+- <code>flex-row</code> - display: flex and flex-direction: row.
+- <code>flex-column</code> - display: flex and flex-direction: column.
+- <code>flex-center-row</code> - display: flex, justify-content: center, align-items: center and flex-direction: row.
+- <code>flex-center-column</code> - display: flex, justify-content: center, align-items: center and flex-direction: column.
+- <code>mq-max</code> - media query mixin - input a max-width in parentheses to add a new media rule.
+- <code>mq-min</code> - media query mixin - input a min-width in parentheses to add a new media rule.
+- <code>mq-minmax</code> - media query mixin - input a mix-width in first parentheses and max-width in second to add a new media rule.
+- <code>v-center</code> - used to center vertically with absolute positioning.
+- <code>one-third</code> - to make elements width almost 33%.

 Enjoy!